 Remember, the purpose of your landing page is to convert your visiting traffic into leads, so the more chiseled your message is, the higher your conversion rate will be.

-Now that we know why real estate landing pages are important, let’s take a look at examples from actual agents that are out there converting prospects into leads.
-For the full experience, click the link or the image and visit the page for yourself.
+Now that we know why landing pages are important, let’s take a look at some real estate landing page examples from actual agents that are out there converting prospects into leads.
+For the full experience, click the link to visit the page for yourself.

+Our first real estate landing page example comes from Redfin; its Home Valuation Landing Page.
 This is where property owners can come and get an estimate on their home’s value at no cost!
-Actually, that isn’t true, there’s a cost: their contact information and the knowledge that they are at least considering the idea of selling their home, something we know is very valuable.
+Actually that isn’t true, there’s a cost: their contact information and the knowledge that they are at least considering the idea of selling their home, something we know is very valuable.

 A delayed valuation landing page allows you to put your eyes on a property’s data before confirming an estimated value for your visitor, ensuring a higher level of accuracy and detail, but converting at a little lower rate.